Registration, constitution and structure

 The Board is comprised of not less than two and no more than 13 Directors.
 Members of the Board are subject to retirement by rotation having held office for six years consecutively.
 To ensure continuity of organisational knowledge and specialist expertise, Board members can be reappointed for a further six years if required.

 Lorcan Birthistle has been Chair of the Board of Directors since 2021.
-Helen Nolan has been Company Secretary since 2017.

 Governance code and compliance